krzemienski/awesome-from-stars/README.md

 * [BohdanOrlov/iOS-Developer-Roadmap](https://github.com/BohdanOrlov/iOS-Developer-Roadmap): Roadmap to becoming an iOS developer in 2018.
 * [LeoMobileDeveloper/ios-developer-tools](https://github.com/LeoMobileDeveloper/ios-developer-tools): Tools that every iOS developer should know.
 * [iGhibli/iOS-DeviceSupport](https://github.com/iGhibli/iOS-DeviceSupport): This repository holds the device support files for the iOS, and I will update it regularly.
+* [ios-driver/ios-driver](https://github.com/ios-driver/ios-driver): Selenium server to test native, hybrid and web apps on IOS.
+Join us on IRC #ios-driver on freenode
 * [jverkoey/iOS-Framework](https://github.com/jverkoey/iOS-Framework): How to create, develop, and distribute iOS Static Frameworks quickly and efficiently
 * [thoughtbot/ios-framework-template](https://github.com/thoughtbot/ios-framework-template): Template iOS framework project to be used with Cookiecutter.
 * [futurice/ios-good-practices](https://github.com/futurice/ios-good-practices): Good ideas for iOS development, by Futurice developers.